 We commission annual independent audits for Environmental Issues, Fire Safety and OSH Practices.
 Achievements against action plans resulting from these audits are reported to our directors.

-Chemical waste disposal is managed by a certified third-party contractor (Chemwaste), using vacuum extraction and bunded safety areas for chemical waste containers.
-Chemwaste are certified under the 2003 Code of Practice for the Liquid and Hazardous Waste Industry and they separate, convert and recycle our waste as much as current technology permits.
+Chemical waste disposal is managed by a certified third-party contractor, using vacuum extraction and bunded safety areas for chemical waste containers.
+The third-party contractor is certified under the 2003 Code of Practice for the Liquid and Hazardous Waste Industry and they separate, convert and recycle our waste as much as current technology permits.

 Office and general waste is recycled.
 Paper is recycled by a third-party contractor, as is all flattened cardboard.